 Tie in the second chunk of Deer Hair.
 Choose a clump that's a little thinner than the last clump and tie it in on top of the hook shank.
 Again, catch the hair with two loose wraps then pull straight down to flare the hair.
 Advance your thread to just behind the eyes.

 Tie in the third chunk of Deer Hair.
 Tie this chunk in at a 45-degree angle with two loose wraps then spin the deer hair around the hook shank.
 You can use your off-hand to help the Deer Hair around the shank.
 Again, advance your thread up past the eyes.

 Trim the deer hair.
 Make a cut on top of the hook shank directly back from the eyes to flatten the underside of the crab.
 After making the cut on top of the hook shank, make the same cut on the underside of the shank to create a flat crab profile.

 Trim the sides of the crab, too, to make the profile more circular.

 Finally, wrap the hackle (legs) up through the Deer Hair trying not to catch too many fibers.
 Tie the hackle off right in front of the eyes and snip off the excess hackle.

 Trim the hackle to keep the flat profile of the fly.
 Throw a whip finish and add superglue to increase the durability of the fly.

 And that's the Chernobyl Crab.
 This pattern was originally tied by Tim Borski and is a great pattern for Permit, Bonefish, and any other crab-eating fish.
-The Dumbbell eyes help the fly sink efficiently and quickly to drop the fly right into the fish's feeding zone.
+The Dumbbell Eyes help the fly sink efficiently and quickly drop into the fish's feeding zone.
 Don't go on a Permit trip without one of these in your back pocket.